r1chjames/CSWebReporting/README.md

 ### What is this repository for? ###

-* ASP.NET reporting tool to provide reporting non data held in ODBC connected databases
+* ASP.NET reporting tool to provide reporting on data held in ODBC connected databases

 ### Features ###